-When the academy is oversubscribed, after the admission of pupils with an Education, Health and Care Plan (EHCP) naming the academy, priority for admission will be given to those children who meet the oversubscription criteria set out below, in priority order:
+Following the admission of those children with an EHCP which names Ashlawn School, priority for admission will be given to those children who meet the oversubscription criteria set out below, in priority order:

 - 1. Children who, at the time of admission, are in care of a local authority or are provided with accommodation by the authority (looked after children).
 Also, children who were previously looked after but ceased to be so because they were adopted, or became subject to child arrangements order or a special guardianship order and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked-after child is defined in Section 22 of the Children Act 1989. - 2.
+A looked-after child is defined in Section 22 of the Children Act 1989.3 - 2.
 Up to 31 selective places will then be allocated to students who have reached the Automatic Qualifying Score in the 11+ Selective Test.
-(See Section 14: Admission to Selective School Places) - a.
-Up to 15 selective places will be allocated to pupils living in the Eastern Area of Warwickshire using the following method of prioritisation: - i.
-Pupils living in the Eastern Area of Warwickshire who would be eligible for the Pupil Premium who achieve the Automatic Qualifying Score or above.
+(See Section 7.14: Admission to Selective School Places) - a.
+Up to 15 selective places will be allocated to pupils living in the Eastern Area of Warwickshire4 using the following method of prioritisation: - i.
+Pupils living in the Eastern Area of Warwickshire who would be eligible for the Pupil Premium5 who achieve the Automatic Qualifying Score6 or above. - ii.
+Pupils living in the Eastern Area of Warwickshire who achieve the Automatic Qualifying Score or above. - b.
+Up to 16 selective places will be allocated first to children who achieve the Automatic Qualifying Score or above and who live in the priority circle7 (the centre of which is the Rugby Water Tower), allocated